 The first step in accessing accommodations is to make an appointment with the Director of the Teaching Learning Center.

-- During this appointment we will discuss any academic and accessibility needs, review documentation and determine the next steps.
+- During this appointment the Director and the student will review any academic and accessibility needs, review documentation, and create an accommodation plan.

 - Documentation is really helpful in discussing the accommodation plan; therefore, please bring any documentation to this appointment.
 Some examples of documentation include: IEP, 504 plans, MDTs, evaluations from a credential doctor, and school reports.
-(See Essential Elements of Documentation.)
+Please review the Essential Elements of Documentation under the "Documentation" tab.

-- When students have an accommodation plan, they will complete the accommodation registration form.
-This is done at the beginning of each semester.
+- Once the accommodation plan is created, students will be able to complete the Semester Accessibility Accommodation form.
+This is completed at the beginning of each semester.

 Each student who has an accommodation plan will submit a semester accommodation registration form.
 These assist the TLC in providing the accommodation.
 Any student needing assistance in completing this form may contact the TLC office.